-Some Basic IQ Tests
+Basic IQ Tests for Dogs

 One of our favorites is a memory test using 3 cups.
 Cover up a tasty treat under one of the cups.
-Then, distract them with something else for awhile.
-Can they correctly locate their treat on the first try?
+Then, distract Fido with something else.
+Can they locate the treat on the first try?

 Scoring Your K9’s Smarts

-Conclusion on K9 IQ Testing
+Conclusion on IQ Testing